web-platform-tests/interop/2027/README.md

 # Interop 2027

+**Interop 2027 is now [open](https://github.com/web-platform-tests/interop/issues/new/choose) for proposals!** See the [proposal guide](../proposal_guide.md) for details, and how to give your proposal the best chance of success.

 Interop 2027 is an effort to increase the interoperability of key features of the web platform across browsers.
 More details on the project are available in the [Interop Project README](https://github.com/web-platform-tests/interop/blob/main/README.md).

 ## Timeline